The Music Lovers (group)

-The Music Lovers were a San Francisco-based pop-group.
+The Music Lovers were an American pop group based in San Francisco, California.

 History

 The band was formed in San Francisco in 2003 by English singer-songwriter Matthew Edwards.
 Between 2003 and 2009 the group released three album and one EP on Le Grand Magistery Records of Detroit.
 Matthew dissolved the group in 2010.
-Subsequently Matthew reappeared with Matthew Edwards and the Unfortunates, whose debut album The Fates was released in 2012..
+Subsequently Matthew reappeared with Matthew Edwards and the Unfortunates, whose debut album The Fates was released in 2012.